Louvain

 The following SQL statement will create the example graph tables in the Snowflake database:

-CREATE OR REPLACE TABLE EXAMPLE_DB.DATA_SCHEMA.USERS (NODEID STRING);
+CREATE OR REPLACE TABLE EXAMPLE_DB.DATA_SCHEMA.USERS (NODEID STRING, SEED INT);

 INSERT INTO EXAMPLE_DB.DATA_SCHEMA.USERS VALUES